Hello, World,

 # Microsoft Outlook

-Before sending email to any Outlook addresses, let your email server age (give it a few months), then try to send an email to an Outlook address.
-You will likely be met with the following error:
+Before sending mass or important email to any Outlook addresses, let your email server age (give it a few months to "warm up" WITH consistent, quality outbound traffic, if possible), then try to send more email to an Outlook addresses.
+You might be met with the following error:

 Original-Recipient: rfc822;...@outlook.com